Reflecting on Your View of Healthy Eating

-How do your family experience shape your view of food?
-What impact does society, history, or the media play in your perception of what health food is, how much one should eat, when one should eat?
+How does your family experience shape your view of food?
+What impact does society, history, or the media play in your perception of what health food is, how much one should eat, and when one should eat?

-We encourage children to eat, we do not ever withhold food to manipulate or punish children.
-Some days, children will be hungier, and other days they will eat less.
-We want to support children to listen to their bodies while helping them to learn to eat during meals and play during play.
+We encourage children to eat; we do not ever withhold food to manipulate or punish children.
+Some days, children will be hungier, and other days, they will eat less.
+We want to support children to listen to their bodies while helping them learn to eat during meals and play during play.

 Guide Children's Healthy Eating Habits

-Within your trust for children we must recognize their immature decision making and own our responsibilities for supporting healthy eating.
-Children need our guidance in two crucial ways; designing and environment for healthy eating thus creating a context for their learning and coaching children to learn about food, nutrition, and their body.
+Within our trust for children, we must recognize their immature decision-making and own our responsibilities for supporting healthy eating.
+Children need our guidance in two crucial ways: designing an environment for healthy eating, thus creating a context for their learning, and coaching them to learn about food, nutrition, and their body.
 Caregivers play a crucial role in meeting children's needs for nutrition.